NOC-OI/python-intro-schools/_episodes/01-intro.md

 ## Printing variables with f-strings

-Earlier on in the episide, we just printed text in one print statement, and output in a different print statement.
+Earlier on we just printed text in one print statement, and output in a different print statement.
 However, in the last example, we printed text and output in the same print statement.
-Python has several ways to achieve this, but the way we just used is the most modern, and is formally called ["Formatted string literals"](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals), but more commonly called "f-strings".
-We need to prefix the string with the letter 'f', but then anything within curly brackets is interpreted by python:
+Python has several ways to achieve this, we can use a comma seperated list of things to print.
+Another approach is known as ["Formatted string literals"](https://docs.python.org/3/tutorial/inputoutput.html#formatted-string-literals), but more commonly called "f-strings".
+We need to prefix the string with the letter 'f', but then anything within curly brackets is interpreted by python.
+Variable names can be referenced by wrapping them in '{' and '} symbols.

 ~~~
 weight_kg = 65.0